pennacchietti210890/finbot/README.md

 # FinBot - Financial Information Chatbot

-FinBot is an AI-powered chatbot that provides information about publicly listed companies, primarily from the S&P 500 index.
-Users can ask questions in natural language and receive AI-generated responses with relevant charts and financial insights.
+FinBot is an AI-powered chatbot that provides financial information around companies or macroeconomic indicators.
+It uses a set of tools to fetch relevant data and provide responses to users query.
+Tools rely mostly on free API, libraries such as yfinance for stock price data and listed company financial metrics, FRED API for macroeconomic data, Edagrd downloader for 10ks (publicly listed companies annual report data) and Tavily (non free) API for news.

 ## UI Preview